William Mansfield, 1st Baron Sandhurst

 In Bombay now Mumbai, there is local train station named after Baron Sandhurst.
 Sanhurst Road station in Central Line.

 Background and early life

-Mansfield was born in Ruxley, Kent, the fifth of the seven sons of John Mansfield of Diggeswell House in Hertfordshire, and his wife, Mary Buchanan Smith, daughter of General Samuel Smith of Baltimore in the United States.
+Mansfield was born on 21 June 1819, in Ruxley, the fifth of the seven sons of John Mansfield of Diggeswell House in Hertfordshire, and his wife, Mary Buchanan Smith, daughter of General Samuel Smith of Baltimore in the United States.
 His grandfather was the prominent lawyer Sir James Mansfield, Solicitor General from 1780 to 1782 and in 1783 and Chief Justice of the Common Pleas from 1804 to 1814.